dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 |SubA_A5_tool_results|

-**Please note: when running this geoprocessing step the following red warning messages can be ignored.
-They do not affect the functioning of the tool**
+**Note: when running this step the following red warning messages will appear and can be ignored.
+They do not affect the functioning of the tool: **

 - WARNING: Concurrent mapset locking is not supported on Windows *All GRASS geoprocessing tools run from QGIS in Windows return that warning.
 It can be ignored as QGIS does not use this.*